susom/database/README.md

 #### Indexed or named parameters

-You can use traditional positional parameters in the SQL (the '?' character), or you can use named parameters (like ":data" above).
+You can use traditional positional parameters in the SQL (the '?' character), or you can use named parameters.
 This can help reduce errors due to counting incorrectly.
-Note you cannot use both positional and named within the same SQL.
+Note you cannot use both positional and named within the same SQL statement.

 ```java
   db.update("update foo set bar=?").argLong(23L).update();